broadinstitute/depmap-portal/frontend/README.md

 - [portal-frontend](https://github.com/broadinstitute/depmap-portal/tree/master/frontend/packages/portal-frontend#readme)

 Each of these represents a different set of UI features.
-The Elara frontend is limited to Data Explorer (the original version, also known as the "interactive page"), Custom Analyses, Downloads and a few other management pages (Datasets, Groups, etc).
+The Elara frontend is limited to Data Explorer, Custom Analyses, Downloads and a few other management pages (Datasets, Groups, etc).
 The Portal frontend is much more full featured and includes many interactive tools and pages.

 ### Developing